WindowsVista42/ctex_format/ctex_lib/proposal.md

 What this allows us to do is load each sector into a 64 byte vector, do some bit manipulation and shifting, and arrive at
 ```
-00 through 15 in the 00th through 15th dwords
+00 through 15 in the first 16 dwords.
+16 through 31 in the next 16 dwords.
 ...
 ```